YehonatanGo/Flight_Inspection_App/README.md

 * The function that in charge of the anomaly points to be drawn will be called "getAnomalies" and it recieves a string of the current correlated features that chosen. return value is a list of points.

 ### Further Documentation
+see the UML diagram under the main file of this project.

 ### Video Demo
+Link to the video: